A Letter from the Founder

 Every single day I watch children die, kill each other or throw their entire life away because they have no one there to speak empowering words of love, support and edification to them.
 Words are one of the most powerful tools we have.
 Words can rebuild a broken person, or give us the strength to continue.
 It was once said that evil can only be present when good is absent.
 I am asking for good people to be present and to help us save, rebuild and prepare our youth for greatness.

-Hope is the most powerful instrument we can give a youth. hope for tomorrow.
+Hope is the most powerful instrument we can give a youth.
+Hope for tomorrow.
 Hope in themselves.
 Hope that they can achieve their dreams, create a life that will bring them fulfillment and make something of themselves.
-It is possible to provide a child with hope, regardless of what they have endure.
+It is possible to provide a child with hope, regardless of what they have endured.
 Support exposure, education, encouragement, and vital skills stimulate hope because they bring dreams within reach.
 Working together, we can provide every youth with this and more, ensuring their opportunity for a bright future.

 Keith Strickland